hiringthing/hiringthing.github.io/README.md

 Public testing assets

-You can visit https://hiringthing.github.io/iframe_test_harness?iframe_src=[the url you want to iframe] to test an arbitrary page in an iframe.
-Note that this only supports our private labels that allow iframing.
+You can visit https://hiringthing.github.io/iframe_test_harness to test an arbitrary page in an iframe.

+Pass the url you want to test as the `iframe_src` param like so: `https://hiringthing.github.io/iframe_test_harness?iframe_src=https://arrow-technologies.prismhr-hire.com`.
+Note that this tool only supports our private labels that allow iframing.